Maria Theresia von Paradis: Compositions and later life

 During her tour of Europe, Paradis began composing solo music for piano as well as pieces for voice and keyboard.
 The earliest music attributed to her is often cited as a set of four piano sonatas from about 1777, but these are really by Pietro Domenico Paradisi, to whom much of her music is often mistakenly attributed.
 Her earliest major work in existence is the collection Zwölf Lieder auf ihrer Reise in Musik gesetzt, composed between 1784 and 1786.

 By the year 1789, Paradis was spending more time with composition than performance, as shown by the fact that from 1789 to 1797 she composed five operas and three cantatas.
 After the failure of the opera Rinaldo und Alcina from 1797, she shifted her energy more and more to teaching.
 In 1808, she founded her own music school in Vienna, where she taught singing, piano and theory to young girls.
 A Sunday concert series at this school featured the work of her outstanding pupils.
 She continued to teach up until her death in 1824.

-When composing, she used a composition board invented by Riedinger, her partner and librettist, and for correspondence the hand-printing machine invented by Wolfgang von Kempelen.
+When composing, she used a composition board invented by Riedinger, and for correspondence the hand-printing machine invented by Wolfgang von Kempelen.
 Her songs are mostly representative of the operatic style, which displays coloratura and trills.
 Salieri's influence may be seen in the dramatically composed scenes.
 Much of the stage work is modeled on the Viennese Singspiel style, while her piano works show a great influence by her teacher Leopold Kozeluch.

 Sicilienne

-The most famous composition ascribed to Paradis, the Sicilienne in E-flat major for violin and piano (played at Prince Harry's and Meghan Markle's wedding) is a musical hoax by a 20th Century violinist Samuel Dushkin.
-The Sicilienne is based on the Larghetto movement from Carl Maria von Weber's Violin Sonata in F major, Op.
+The most famous composition ascribed to Paradis, the Sicilienne in E-flat major for violin and piano is a musical hoax by a 20th Century violinist Samuel Dushkin.
+The piece is based on the Larghetto movement from Carl Maria von Weber's Violin Sonata in F major, Op.
 10, No.1.